Caplan Foundation For Early Childhood

-DescriptionThe Foundation supports development projects and promising research with the potential to significantly enhance the physical and mental health, safety, nutrition, play, social integration, and/or quality of life of children from birth through seven years of age.
-The Foundation awards grants in the following areas: Early Childhood Welfare, Early Childhood Education and Play, and Parenting Education.
-Early Childhood Welfare grants support projects that week to perfect child-rearing practices and to identify models that can provide creative, caring environments in which all young children thrive.
-Early Childhood Education and Play grants seek to improve the quality of both early-childhood teaching and learning through the development of innovative curricula and research-based pedagogical standards, as well as the design of imaginative play materials and learning environments.
-Parenting Education grants help parents create nurturing environments for their children through programs that teach parents about developmental psychology, cultural child-rearing differences, pedagogy, issues of health, prenatal care and diet, as well as programs that provide both cognitive and emotional support to parents.
-The date is for letters of intent.
+DescriptionThe Foundation supports innovative, creative projects, and programs designed to significantly enhance the development, health, safety, education, and/or quality of life of children from infancy through seven years of age.
+The Foundation provides funding in the following areas: early childhood welfare, early childhood education and play, and parenting education.
+Early childhood welfare grants support programs that research best child rearing practices and identify models that can provide creative, caring environments to ensure all children thrive.
+Early childhood education and play grants seek to improve the quality of both early childhood teaching and learning, through the development of innovative curricula and research based pedagogical standards, as well as the design of imaginative play materials and learning environments.
+Parenting education grants support programs that teach parents about developmental psychology, cultural child rearing differences, pedagogy, issues of health, prenatal care and diet, as well as programs that provide both cognitive and emotional support to parents.
+Applicants must be able to define measurable outcomes and mechanisms for documenting results, provide for financial accountability, and include detailed program budgets.
+Letters of intent are accepted on a rolling basis.
 Additional information can be found on the Web site.

 Contact information and additional details are available to members of the Society.

 Funding Alert is intended to highlight key grant opportunities for nonprofit leaders with limited time for research.
 For a more comprehensive database of grants, the Society is also proud to provide all of our members will full access to GrantStation.
 GrantStation includes a database of over 5,000 current grant opportunities and other resources designed for grant professionals.